vgurianov/qm/docs/index.md

 # Ontological description of quantum mechanics
 This resource contains software for the work [Gurianov, V.I.
 (2023).
 Simulation of Certain Quantum Effects.
-Cambridge Open Engage. doi:10.33774/coe-2023-v5sc8 This content is a preprint and has not been peer-reviewed.](https://www.cambridge.org/engage/coe/article-details/6401b76a37e01856dc125cda).
+Cambridge Open Engage. doi:10.33774/coe-2023-v5sc8 ](https://www.cambridge.org/engage/coe/article-details/6401b76a37e01856dc125cda).This content is a preprint and has not been peer-reviewed.
 The software implemented in Python 3.